Web Ref: 2305Check Availability

 Fancy a samba?

 A rare thing to find is a South American cafe/bar and restaurant in Crete!
-Bossa Nova is that rare thing, This wonderful restaurant is within 5-8 minutes drive of the Blue Sea - but don't take our word for it -here is one of the recommendations on Trip Advisor : The restaurant is placed in a small village between Gerani and Platanias, in a little grove along the road.
+Bossa Nova is that rare thing, this wonderful restaurant is within 5-8 minutes drive of the Blue Sea - but don't take our word for it - here is one of the recommendations on Trip Advisor : The restaurant is placed in a small village between Gerani and Platanias, in a little grove along the road.
 It's not as much a Greek restaurant as it is a Brazilian jazz bar.
 The menu however offers both a traditional Greek cuisine with a variety of Souvlaki, Moussaka and Gyros as well as grill, pizza and pasta, which for the record is excellent.
 Over all the food was very good and the desserts (espresso chocolate cheesecake speaks for itself) was mind blowing.
-The staff is very welcoming and adds conviviality to the atmosphere and does not hesitate to spoil you with some ice cream or sweets on the house.
+The staff is very welcoming and adds conviviality to the atmosphere and do not hesitate to spoil you with some ice cream or sweets on the house.
 If you just want to sit in the bar and take a beer or a cocktail this is also the place to be.
 With a large menu of beers (since it's actually a beer bar), wine and nice cocktails to affordable prices it's perfect.
 I can recommend this to everyone who wants to take a beer and chat with your friends at the bar or to have a romantic meal.
 The cosiness and the nice jazzy lounge music in the background will make you to want to come back.

 |Agia Marina||10 mins|